dmerejkowsky/blog/content/post/0069-a-booleans-story.md

 The `Entry` type is a container for the file path and its metadata.
-Reading metadata about the file (such as its `mtime`) is expensive, so we do that once in the `Entry::new()` function and the rest of the code can then use the public function of the `Entry` struct to retrieve info about the file in question.
+Reading metadata about the file (such as its `mtime`) is expensive, so we do that once in the `Entry::new()` function and the rest of the code can then use the public functions of the `Entry` struct to retrieve info about the file in question.

 ```rust
 pub struct Entry {